Rosacea Types, Triggers, & Treatment Options - Gladskin

 Rosacea triggers & causes

-Now that we know what to look for, we should discuss what could be causing or provoking the rosacea.
-While it’s true that there isn’t a conclusive decision as to what actually causes or “gives” someone rosacea, there are numerous factors that trigger a cycle or worsen flare-ups.
-We covered common triggers of facial redness in depth here, but we will also give an overview of what to keep an eye out for, and avoid for, rosacea.
+Now that we know what to look for, let's discuss rosacea triggers.
+While it’s true that there isn't a single cause of rosacea, there are numerous factors that trigger a cycle or worsen flare-ups.

 Unbalanced skin microbiome

-The first key to healthy skin, whether in controlling rosacea or other skin conditions such as eczema or acne, is a balanced skin microbiome.
+The first key to healthy skin, whether in controlling rosacea or other skin conditions such as eczema, is a balanced skin microbiome.
 It’s a complex topic, but the basics are that the surface of your skin is home to bacteria, some that are good and helpful and some that are bad and can be harmful if not kept in check.

 Environmental factors

-Indirectly related to the skin microbiome and your skin’s health are environmental components that impact your body.
-These can be external factors like sun exposure and heat, internal factors like stress, or foods that you eat containing ingredients that worsen redness.
-Foods and drinks known to do this include spicy food, dairy, alcohol, and cinnamaldehyde, which is in cinnamon, chocolate, and citrus.
+Skin health is also impacted by environmental components.
+These can be external factors like sun exposure and heat, or internal factors like stress, or foods that you eat.
+Foods and drinks that can make facial redness worse include spicy food, dairy, alcohol, chocolate, citrus, and cinnamaldehyde, which is in cinnamon.

 Harsh skincare products

 Similar to several environmental factors like heat and sun exposure, harsh skincare products contain ingredients that dry out and irritate your skin.
 By looking through the products you use and eliminating those that have irritating ingredients, you might be surprised by the improvements you see over time.
 Harsh products often “overclean” and strip the skin of its microbiome and its natural barriers that help fend off redness and environmental pathogens.
-Things like preservatives and fragrances can be harmful, so using products without them can be beneficial to your skin, rosacea or not.
+Fragrances and other ingredients can be harmful, so using products without them can be beneficial to your skin, whether you have rosacea or not.

 Skin mites